KDCinfo/snippets/kd_recall.md

 - Began posting to `app_prefs`.
 Although currently a complete Frankenstein, got the file to load without error (posting from `runp.js`).
 - Fixed session error.
 Moved the `include` call to `_core` to be __above__ session activity checks.
 - A lot more code gathering and trimming inside `app_prefs`.
 Blocked out 3 major sections; top (initial sift), middle (in progress), bottom (TBD).

+> 8-31-2020 [web]

+- Continued the overhaul on the still-Frankensteined `app_prefs` API file.
+Got the major field sections grouped (email and password, name, notes, and the 3 sliders), although still quite rough.
+- Began adding setter methods to the primary class object.